Fabric has helped tens of thousands of families protect their financial futures. Along the way, we’ve learned a thing or two.

 Life insurance can be a key way to help protect your loved ones if anyone depends on you, like kids, spouses or other family members.
 You might also think about life insurance if you have certain kinds of debt.
 For example, if you have a mortgage, you might want to prevent your family from being forced to sell your house to pay off the mortgage.

 With life insurance, if you pass away while your monthly payments are paid-up, the insurer will make a lump sum payment to the people of your choosing.
-The people you’ve named (your beneficiaries) can use this money to make ends meet or take care of expenses.
+The people you’ve named (your life insurance beneficiaries) can use this money to make ends meet or take care of expenses.

 What will happen to your Facebook profile after you die?
 Does your life insurance beneficiary know where you have a policy?
 Do the people named in your will know what their roles are?